Accessible Arts Program

 Teen/Young Adult Music & Art Class: Wednesdays from 4 pm – 5:30 pm at the Creative Spirit Community Arts Center (6-8 Raymond Street in Potsdam)

-Meet our Instructor:
+Meet our Instructors:

 Tracy Wanamaker, MT-BC